OmarBedawi/myMovies/README.md

-# Bugs

-The project presents two little bugs that I still need to correct:

-1. When the carousel is at last picture, the right arrow suppose to disappear but it doesn't.
-1. Can't make the submit button to submit and clear the form at the same time.
-The two funtions for now, work only alternatively.

 ## Deployment

 This web app was developed in Gitpod and pushed to the remote repository, GitHub.
 The live page is hosted on GitHub Pages.